codenart/codenart.github.io/_posts/1-html/2017-07-27-html-3-embedded-content.md

 ## How to add audios into a webpage?

-We're gonna make another wish and send to Atom:
+We're gonna make another mantra and send to Atom:

 - Ooommm...
 Atom, the new mantra is `au`.
 - Poof! `<audio src=""></audio>`.